loex345/shoplist/README.md

 </div>

 ## Discription
-ShopList is a basic shopping list app that helps you organize your shopping lists that are use on a regular basis.
+ShopList is a basic shopping list app that helps you organize your shopping lists that are used on a regular basis.

 <hr>
 <h2> Screenshots </h2>